Figures published from the US are showing 70% of head and neck cancers are due to the human papilloma virus also known as HPV.

 · Nausea

-Since July of this year the human papillomavirus vaccine has become available in scotland to male members of the gay community (MSM) up to 45 years of age through sexual health and HIV clinics, we have so far had no mention of it being introduced in the same way in England, the vaccine is however available “off licence” to adults 40+ in my clinic.
+Since July of this year, the human papillomavirus vaccine has become available in Scotland to male members of the gay community (MSM) up to 45 years of age through sexual health and HIV clinics, we have so far had no mention of it being introduced in the same way in England, the vaccine is however available “off licence” to adults 40+ in my clinic.